 Makeup | Drugstore

 The good news: Only a handful of drugstore brands test on animals.
-The bad news: These few brands make up for about 75% of the makeup aisles, because it’s companies like L’Oreal, Revlon, Maybelline, Covergirl, and Rimmel — all the widest stands.
-And then you have the tiny little stands of cruelty-free goodies from Wet’n’Wild, Hard Candy, or Physicians Formula.
-If you’re a drugstore makeup person, take a look at my list of cruelty-free drugstore brands.
-You’ll find dozens of brands to choose from here:
+The bad news: These few brands make up for about 75% of the makeup aisles, because it's companies like L'Oreal, Revlon, Maybelline, Covergirl, and Rimmel -- all the widest stands.
+If you're a drugstore makeup person, take a look at my list of cruelty-free drugstore brands.
+You'll find dozens of brands to choose from here:

 Makeup | Mid-Range and High-End